awslabs/aws-mysql-jdbc/README.md

 $ cd ../
 ```

+## Known Issues
+### SSLHandshakeException
+Using the driver with JDKs based on OpenJDK 8u292+ or OpenJDK 11.0.11+ will result in an exception: `SSLHandshakeException: No appropriate protocol`.
+This is due OpenJDK disabling TLS 1.0 and 1.1 availability in `security.properties`, for additional information see "[Disable TLS 1.0 and TLS 1.1](https://java.com/en/configure_crypto.html#DisableTLS)".
+To resolve this exception, add the `enabledTLSProtocols=TLSv1.2` connection property when connecting to a database.

 ## Getting Help and Opening Issues

 If you encounter a bug with the AWS JDBC Driver for MySQL, we would like to hear about it.
 Please search the [existing issues](https://github.com/awslabs/aws-mysql-jdbc/issues) and see if others are also experiencing the issue before opening a new issue.
 When opening a new issue, we will need the version of AWS JDBC Driver for MySQL, Java language version, OS you’re using, and the MySQL database version you're running against.
 Please also include reproduction case for the issue when appropriate.